 Regional Greenhouse Gas Initiative

 To support the state CO2 Budget Trading Programs, the RGGI participating states have implemented a regional auction platform to sell CO2 allowances.
-The nineteenth auction of CO2 allowances was held on March 13, 2013.
-Maryland, as a participating state, sold 9,579,963 allowances for vintage year 2013 at $2.80 per allowance.
+The twenty-eighth auction of CO2 allowances was held on June 3, 2015.
+Maryland, as a participating state, sold 3,053,288 allowances for vintage year 2015 at $5.50 per allowance.
 (See RGGI Press Release.)

 The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort by nine Northeast and Mid-Atlantic states to reduce carbon dioxide (CO2) emissions from electricity generating plants.
 RGGI includes Maryland, Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.

 In the United States, RGGI is the first program of its kind, a multi-state emissions cap and trade program with a market-based emissions trading system.
 The cap and trade program is designed to reduce CO2, a greenhouse gas, while maintaining electricity affordability and reliability.
 Maryland's participation in RGGI will reduce CO2 emissions from the State's electricity generators by roughly 10 percent from current levels by 2019.
 The program also directly funds energy efficiency and cleaner energy programs that will lower greenhouse gas emissions.